diamonddelt/aws-solutions-architect-associate-prep/vpc/notes.md

 A flow log is represented by a `JSON policy document.`

-Some traffic cannot be captured - this includes `DHCP traffic`, traffic going to `169.254.169.254 for instance metadata`, and traffic to the r`eserved IP address for the default VPC router`
+Some traffic cannot be captured - this includes `DHCP traffic`, Windows Activation instance traffic, traffic going to `169.254.169.254 for instance metadata`, and traffic to the `reserved IP address for the default VPC router`

 ## What is VPC Peering and why should I care?